AudiusProject/docs.audius.org/docs/protocol/discovery-node/plugins/network_monitoring.md

 What we are planning to add

-- The number of CID on each CN that have been replicated at least once
+- The number of CID on each Content Node that have been replicated at least once
-- The number of CID on each CN that have ***NOT*** been replicated at least once
+- The number of CID on each Content Node that have ***NOT*** been replicated at least once
-- CID replication across the CNs
+- CID replication across the Content Nodes
 - CID replication factor

 ---